-This year I’ve watched my Functional Medicine colleagues use the FMD with their patients, primarily to shake up metabolic syndrome and resistant weight loss – with great success.
-People are losing weight, changing their hunger signaling, improving their labs (like high cholesterol and blood sugar), and their body composition . . . and the good news is these changes are sticking after the five-day fast.
+This year (2018) I’ve watched my colleagues use the FMD with their patients, primarily to shake up metabolic syndrome and resistant weight loss – with great success.
+People lose weight, change their hunger signals, improve their labs (cholesterol, triglycerides, and inflammatory markers), and their body composition.
+And the good news is these changes stick after the five-day fast.

 So what ARE the benefits of fasting?